United States

 Conclusion

 The Ragdoll is a gentle giant that offers endless affection.
 Their sweet nature and tolerance make them one of the best family pets in the cat world.
+Whether you are drawn to their silky coat, their jewel-bright blue eyes, or simply the idea of a cat who genuinely wants to be held, the Ragdoll delivers in every way.

 Key Characteristics